 The specific rules you’ll have to follow will, of course, vary depending on the type and location of your surgery, as well as your general health status and other factors.
 Generally, there will be a period of limited or no weight bearing immediately following your surgery.
 During this time you’ll be provided with crutches, a knee scooter, or any other tool you might need.

 As your foot heals, you will gradually be able to return to weight-bearing activities, driving, wearing normal shoes, etc. We’ll provide a detailed timetable and check in with you on your follow-up appointments, as well as give you rehabilitation exercises to perform.
 It’s important to always follow your doctor’s timetables to the letter, even if you feel like you can do more—this can cause a reoccurrence of the injury or delay the healing process.

 In most cases, some residual swelling and pain is normal for several months after you’ve been cleared for full activity.
 If you do find that pain is still a serious issue, don’t hesitate to contact us immediately.

 Quality Care Is Our Priority

 We understand foot surgery is a major decision that may be frightening or scary.
 Fortunately, at Fixing Feet Institute, you can rest easy knowing that you’re good hands.
 Our licensed surgeons have spent their entire careers focused on the health of your feet and ankles, with years of experience performing many types of surgery.
-We’ll walk you through your options and make sure you get the care you need and deserve, every time.
+We’ll walk you through your foot pain treatment options and make sure you get the care you need and deserve, every time.